NIRSA Research Grant Program

 Grant Eligibility

-All funded research projects must be conducted either at or for NIRSA member institutions.
-Applications from students must be supported by faculty or staff sponsors who have agreed to oversee the proposed research.
-Applicants do not need to be NIRSA members.
-Collaborative, multi-institutional projects and those involving historically underrepresented groups will be given special consideration.
-Proposals should focus on the priorities identified in the NIRSA Research Agenda.
+Applicants are not required to be individual NIRSA members, however all research must be conducted at or for a NIRSA member institution.
+Applications from students must be supported by faculty sponsors who have agreed to oversee the proposed research.
+Research proposals should relate and contribute to the advancement and practice in the field of campus recreation.
+Proposals should focus on the priorities identified in the NIRSA Strategic Framework.

 Application Procedures